I – Wordsworth didn’t have cable,

 can fully forgive.
 Blessed be their waxen faces.

-Adam Henry Carrière is an online habitué specialising in letters, publishing design, and instruction.
-A former NPR broadcaster, he holds a Bachelor’s degree in Film & Video from Columbia College and a Master’s in Professional Writing from the University of Southern California.
-He has taught writing at both his alma mater and for the United States Navy across the Pacific.
+Adam Henry Carrière is a former NPR broadcaster with a BA in Film & Video from Columbia College and an MA in Professional Writing from the University of Southern California.
+He has taught writing at both his alma mater, for the US Air Force locally and for the US Navy across the Pacific.
 Born on the South Side of Chicago, Adam now resides in Las Vegas, where he has won a Nevada Arts Council Fellowship in Poetry and publishes Nevada’s first online literary magazine Danse Macabre and its daily gazette, which you’re presently reading.
 He is the author of Miles (2013) , Faschingslieder (2014), and Shant (2017)